C2SP/wycheproof/doc/dh.md

 ## Weak parameters

 The DH parameters must be carefully chosen to avoid security issues.
-A panel at Eurocrypt'92 discussed the possiblity of trapdoors in DL based primitives [[Eurocrypt92-panel]](bib.md#eurocrypt92-panel).
-A. Lenstra pointed out that the primes chould be chosen such that the special number field sieve can be used to compute discrete logarithms.
+A panel at Eurocrypt'92 discussed the possibility of trapdoors in DL based primitives [[Eurocrypt92-panel]](bib.md#eurocrypt92-panel).
+A. Lenstra pointed out that the primes should be chosen such that the special number field sieve can be used to compute discrete logarithms.
 Gordon has analyzed methods to generate and detect weak parameters [[Gordon92]](bib.md#gordon92).
 Section 4 of Gordons paper describes a method that can detect some special cases, but no general method was